 Before 2017, the Packers last led the rivalry in 1932.
 Indeed, they’ve been steadily falling behind and then clawing their way back since The Great Depression.
 Green Bay currently holds a nine-game winning streak over their rivals from the south.

-These old foes are separated by just two games, and, fittingly, have played more times than any other teams in NFL history.
+These old foes are separated by just five wins, and, fittingly, have played more times than any other teams in NFL history.
 It is the oldest rivalry in professional football and despite the fact that the Bears have twice held a 24-game lead in the series (1960 and the latter being as recent as 1992).
 However the Packers have the lead now.
 Packers fans can thank Brett Favre and Aaron Rodgers for leading the charge to take back control of the rivalry, against all odds.

 We at packershistory.com truly believe that it is important to know your enemy — especially this one.

 Separated by just 205 miles, the two teams are each others’ nearest geographical NFC North competitors, although they might as well be worlds away.
 Chicago is the Midwest’s bustling jewel; a city of nearly 10 million people known for it’s endless attractions and famed skyline.
 Green Bay, however, is a slow-paced town with humble, but unique attractions and proud blue-collar workers.

 For all of their differences, they do share some similarities.
 Both cities reside on the coast of beautiful Lake Michigan and both cities have an unending passion for football…and brats and cheese and beer.
 This rivalry is a true border-war and is as culturally significant as a semi-annual sporting event can be in this country.

 What’s specifically unique about this historic rivalry is that a definite respect remains despite the hatred.
 No matter the record, the games always mean so much to the fans on both sides.
 Even in a losing season, this game still matters.